-Counseling, Health and Wellness offers individual and group counseling as well as workshops to help students find better ways to cope with and resolve the problems of everyday life.
+Student Counseling Services (SCS) offers individual and group counseling as well as workshops to help students find better ways to cope with and resolve the problems of everyday life.
 Although we do not provide academic advising or admissions counseling, we do assist students with academic skill development as well as career exploration, in addition to the psychological services we provide.
-Services offered by staff are free of charge to students and provide opportunities to increase self-knowledge and develop greater self-awareness, self-understanding, independence, and self-direction in many areas including: Interpersonal relationships, Stress and time management, Social/sexual difficulties, Grief and loss, Emotional issues, Eating concerns, Academic concerns, Conflict resolution.
-All services information is available in alternative formats for people with disabilities.
+Services offered by staff are free of charge to students and provide opportunities to increase selfknowledge and develop greater self-awareness, self-understanding, independence, and selfdirection in many areas including: Interpersonal relationships, Stress and time management, Social/sexual difficulties, Grief and loss, Emotional issues, Eating concerns, Academic concerns, Conflict resolution.
+All SCS information is available in alternative formats for people with disabilities.